jerinsam/kafka-learn-hands-on/install_and_config/1-git-configure/1_add_git_repo_in_local.md

 		token : XXXXXXXXXX-XXXXXXXXXXXXX-XXXXXXXXX

 #### Create new branch
+	# Create new branch
+	git branch new-branch

+	# Switch from one branch to new branch
+	git checkout new-branch

+	# Single line code to create new branch and switch to it.
+	git checkout -b NEW_BRANCH_NAME

 ##### Identify new changes in the Origin i.e. remote (github) repo
 	git fetch origin

 ##### Update local repo with any change in remote repo
 	git pull origin main

 ##### Checkout to create new dev branch
 	git checkout -b dev